 126.96.36.199 If you contact us, we may keep a record of that correspondence;

 188.8.131.52 Any postings, comments or other content that you upload or post to on websites.

 We may receive personal data about you from a third party.

-You can exercise your right to prevent us from using your personal data for direct marketing by ticking certain boxes on the forms we use to collect your personal data, or by utilizing opt-out mechanisms in e-mails we send to you.
+7.1 We will not process your personal data for direct marketing by ticking certain boxes on the forms we use to collect your personal data, (such as forms used when you have requested information from us or purchased or made a bookingt with us or when you have entered a competition or registered for a promotion); or by utilizing opt-in mechanisms in e-mails we send to you.

-In each case, you have not opted out of receiving that marketing, you will receive promotional offers from us.
-We may then use your Identity Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
+7.2 In case, you have opted-in to receiving marketing materials, you will receive promotional offers from us.
+We may then use your Identity Data, Technical Data, Usage Data and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide, which services and offers may be relevant for you.

 (i) to respect the security of your personal data, and to treat it in accordance with the law, and